distributedlife/the-great-mutator/README.md

 # Reading Values

-You can get the root object (native or immutable) by asking for `all`.
+You can get the root object by asking for `all`.
 Or read a specific value using `get`.
 Get uses [ok-selector](https://github.com/distributedlife/ok-selector) under the hood so you can use `dot.strings.to.state` as well as `reference.arrays:1.items`.

 ```javascript
 state.all();
 state.get('path.to.some.state');
 ```

-The value returned by `all` or `get` will be with be `native` or `immutable` depending on which version you use.
-In either case literals are always literals.

 # Getting the changes